scylladb/scylla-monitoring/docs/source/procedures/datadog/index.rst

 Restart the agent based on your installation.
 Scylla metrics should be visible in Datadog.

-Upload the Dashbaord
+Upload the Dashboard
 ====================
 Download the dashboard file :download:`dashboard.json <dashboard.json>`.
-Create a new dashbaord in Datadog and import the json file you downloaded.
+Create a new dashboard in Datadog and import the json file you downloaded.

-Using the Dashbaord
+Using the Dashboard
 ===================
 We created a Datadog dashboard that resembles the Grafana dashboards available to Scylla and Scylla-Cloud users.